maximilien/ragme-io/README.md

 # Limitations

 1. Uses the same collection for all users
-2. Tied to weeviate as vector database
+2. Tied to Weaviate as vector database
-3. Tied to Llamaindex as agent and RAG
+3. Tied to LlamaIndex as agent and RAG

 # Next steps

-1. Decouple the weeviate vector database dependency.
+1. Decouple the Weaviate vector database dependency.
 Allow others like [OpenSearch](https://opensearch.org/)
-2. Decouple [Llamaindex](https://www.llamaindex.ai/) for parsing and RAGing of document.
+2. Decouple [LlamaIndex](https://www.llamaindex.ai/) for parsing and RAG-ing of documents.
 Allow others like [docling](https://github.com/docling-project)
-3. Decouple Llamaindex as the query agent
+3. Decouple LlamaIndex as the query agent
-4. Add security at minimum https
+4. Add security at minimum HTTPS
 5. Add ability to add images and videos
-5. Allow multiple users (SaaS)
+6. Allow multiple users (SaaS)

 # How can I help

 I welcome any PRs, especially when solving an open issue or fixing a new problem.

-Additionally, I would love to hear your feedback on new use cases or usages.
+Additionally, I would love to hear your feedback on new use cases or usage patterns.

 Created with ❤️ by @maximilien